jeffpar/pcjs/blog/_posts/2018/2018-11-21-building-ms-dos-2x-source-files.md

 `MK ALL` command have already been saved in the [pcjs-disks](https://github.com/jeffpar/pcjs-demo-disks) repository, in the [/pcx86/dos/microsoft/2.11/built](https://github.com/jeffpar/pcjs-demo-disks/tree/master/pcx86/dos/microsoft/2.11/built) folder.

-This machine is also available with the [PCjs Debugger](/software/pcx86/sys/dos/microsoft/2.00/debugger/).

 {% include machine.html id="ibm5160" %}